California NORML Guide to AUMA

 AUMA's regulatory provisions are largely patterned on the Medical Marijuana Regulation and Safety Act (MMRSA), recently passed by the legislature and effective Jan 1, 2016.
 Licenses for medical and adult-use would be distinct, but managed by the same agency in the Department of Consumer Affairs (the legislature and agency may move to consolidate these two systems if AUMA passes).

-Due to its extraordinary length and complexity, AUMA contains a number of glitches and inconsistencies that will have to be ironed out by the courts or the legislature.
+Due to its unusual length and complexity, AUMA contains a few glitches and inconsistencies that will have to be ironed out by the courts or the legislature.
 It also includes a number of restrictions and oversights that many users find objectionable (for example, it makes it illegal to consume in any public place except for specifically licensed premises; continues to let local governments ban medical marijuana cultivation and sales; bans vaporization in non-smoking areas; and imposes an unduly high, 15% + tax increase on medical marijuana).
 Fortunately, Section 10 of the act allows for most provisions to be modified by the legislature.

-SUMMARY - ADULT USE OF MARIJUANA ACT:
+SUMMARY - ADULT USE OF MARIJUANA ACT (AUMA):

 PERSONAL USE - SECTION 4